dennis-nganga/phase-3-group-project/recipe organiser/READme.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-1. SQLAlchemy - Python SQL toolkit and ORM.
+1. SQLAlchemy - Python SQL toolkit and ORM that provides a powerful and flexible way to interact with databases.
-2. SQLite - Self-contained, serverless database engine.
+2. SQLite - A self-contained, serverless database engine that is widely used for embedded systems and small-scale applications.
+3. Click - A Python package that provides a simple and intuitive command-line interface creation utility, used in this code for creating CLI commands and options